ProtoconNet/mitum-java-util/README.md

 # mitum-java-util

-'mitum-java-util' will introduce the usage of [mitum-currency](https://github.com/ProtoconNet/mitum-currency), [mitum-data-blocksign](https://github.com/ProtoconNet/mitum-data-blocksign) and [mitum-blockcity](https://github.com/ProtoconNet/mitum-blockcity) for Java.
+'mitum-java-util' will introduce the usage of [mitum-currency](https://github.com/ProtoconNet/mitum-currency), [mitum-document](https://github.com/ProtoconNet/mitum-document) for Java.

 'mitum-java-util' now supports generating fact, operation and sign with btc wif based keypairs.

+Note that every address and key is just an example.
+Don't care about each value.
+Sometimes signer or owner can be written in practices.

+Use accurate and correct addresses and keys when you use.
+Do not trust all values in this document.

+__With all practices in this document, we are not responsible for using wrong or invalid values.__

 ## Installation